Full payroll-processing event that turns approved inputs into calculated pay, deductions, and payment output.

 A payroll run is the full payroll-processing event in which payroll calculates pay for a group of employees for a specific payroll cycle or special run.

-From a payroll perspective, the term matters because it describes the whole processing event, not just the date employees are paid.
+The term matters because it describes the whole processing event, not just the date employees are paid.
 A payroll run includes reviewing inputs, calculating earnings, applying deductions and withholding, checking totals, and preparing payment.

 Payroll run matters because it affects: